• Welcome to the forums of Green & Gold Rugby.

 Wandered down to sunny Bowral with Hawko yesterday, and ended up with a good dose of sunburn!
 The Bowral Blacks, with lots of assistance from the local council and NSWRU, put on a magnificent day with some 6,000 people attending.
 I must say I was mightily impressed with the number of Brumbies supporters at the ground.
 Something to do with the match being held between Sydney and Canberra making for a pleasant day out for both lots of supporters.
 Larkham spoke positively about the occasion suggesting it should be an annual fixture.

 There's not much I can add to what previous posters have said above about the game.
 The outside backs from both teams looked sharp and made lots of ground with ball in hand.
-The only helpful comment I could make is for the 11/13/14/15 players on both sides to work on their defence.
+The only helpful comment I could make is for the 11/13/14/15 players on both sides to work on their respective defences.
 Overall, even though the Tahs had a gazillion Wallabies on the paddock/on the bench/ in the car park, etc, the Brumbies looked like the more settled side, and played accordingly.

 Spoke to both Dave Porecki and Angus Bell after the match about their past physical problems.
 Delighted to report Dave assured me his Achilles tendon is now completely healed, as did Angus about his foot.